Spring Time Bed Fishing for Largemouth Bass- written by Austin Fishing Guide Tyler Torwick

 Try casting from a different direction: dragging the bait across the bed from multiple directions can also elicit a bite.

 Here is a little tip when you are targeting the big female but the male keeps getting in the way.
-Disclaimer: This is illegal in some states and forbidden in most tournaments.
+Disclaimer: This is illegal in some states and forbidden in most tournaments, so this is more for fun fishing.
 Check your local regulations and rules.

 Tournament preparation: Another trick I will use when fishing tournaments is marking the beds.
 A waypoint is cool, but it doesn’t tell you EXACTLY where to cast.
-If I am pre fishing a tournament, especially if they don’t have an off limits period I will keep a few wooden dowels in the boat.
+For large tournament this usually won't work due to off limits periods.
+If they don’t have an off limits period though, I will keep a few wooden dowels in the boat.
 When I find a bed with fish on it, I will VERY slowly, with the trolling motor on the lowest setting, creep my boat up near the bed and stick a dowel in the lake bottom near the bed.
 Don’t stick it directly in the middle of the bed.
-I always put it on the left side of the bed so that I know to cast to the right of this.
+I always put it on the left side of the bed a few feet away so that I know to cast to the right of this.
 Why do this?
 It gives you a huge advantage if you can cast to the bed from a distance and not spook the fish.
 If they don’t feel any pressure your chances of them biting go way up.
-Also, spay paint the dowel to blend in better with the lake and not stick out like a sore thumb… don’t want other anglers catching your fish. haha
+Also, spay paint the dowel to blend in better with the lake and not stick out like a sore thumb… don’t want other anglers catching your fish.

 Be quiet!
-Put all your graphs on standby, put your live well pumps on auto and not constant on, and keep your trolling motor as low as you can.
+Put all your graphs on standby, turn off your live well pumps, and keep your trolling motor as low as you can.
 I love listening to music in the boat, but I refrain from this when bed fishing.

 I hope some of these tips help you catch more fish this spring!
 If you liked the article please leave a comment and let me know.
 If you would like more one on one coaching please considering hiring a fishing guide like me!
 There is so much I can teach you.
 The fishing is getting really good and I would love to put you on some fish!